Extending SaaS Applications

 from extension projects.

-You may want to consider separating concerns by putting all the Fiori annotations into a separate file ./app/fiori.cds
+You may want to consider separating concerns by putting all Fiori annotations into a separate ./app/fiori.cds.

 Add Test Data